 The infiltrate in lymphocytoma cutis tends to be more top-heavy, while most lymphomas are centered in the deep dermis or the subcutis.
-Lymphocytoma cutis typically shows germinal centers and tingible body macrophages, as shown in the images below.
+Samples of lymphocytoma cutis typically have germinal centers and tingible body macrophages, as shown in the images below.
 Occasional large lymphoid cells may be present; however, they rarely dominate the histologic picture.

 Immunohistochemical staining may also be useful and generally shows a mixed B- and T-cell population with a high MIB-1–positive proliferative fraction.
 Staining for kappa and lambda light chains shows a polyclonal pattern of staining.
 Fresh, unfixed tissue may be required for adequate assessment of kappa/lambda labeling.

 Some cases show a T-cell histologic pattern with a bandlike infiltrate in the papillary dermis, predominantly of small lymphocytes, with variable epidermotropism.
-Although these features mimic cutaneous T-cell lymphoma/mycosis fungoides, the clinical presentation is often characteristic.
+Although these features mimic CTCL/MF, the clinical presentation is often characteristic.

 When the offending agent is known, its removal results in resolution of the cutaneous pseudolymphoma.
 Cases of cutaneous pseudolymphoma documented to occur as a result of infection should be appropriately treated.
 In idiopathic cases of cutaneous pseudolymphoma, treatment is not mandatory.
-Cures may be affected via surgical removal, cryosurgery, or local irradiation.
+Cures may be effected via surgical removal, cryosurgery, or local irradiation.
 Some reports have noted a response to topical or injected corticosteroids and topical immunomodulators such as tacrolimus.
 In severe cases of lymphocytoma cutis, local radiation therapy can be effective.

-Patients with presumed pseudolymphoma in which the possibility of lymphoma cannot be excluded should be evaluated for the possibility of concurrent extracutaneous disease and followed for possible emergence of lymphoma.
+Patients with presumed pseudolymphoma in whom the possibility of lymphoma cannot be excluded should be evaluated for the possibility of concurrent extracutaneous disease and followed for possible emergence of lymphoma.